BVE-Reborn/switchyard/README.md

 // Spawn task that uses thread local data.
 Each running thread will get their own copy. yard.spawn_local(0, 0, |data| async move { data.set(10) });
 ```

+## MSRV
+1.51

+Future MSRV bumps will be breaking changes.

 License: MIT OR Apache-2.0 OR Zlib